JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 with varying p2error rates.

-## Estimating CLCA error rates with fuzz
+## CLCA sample sizes with MVR fuzzing

 We can estimate CLCA error rates as follows: